Doctors Note Logo

 When to See a Professional

 If your hair thinning is sudden, patchy or accompanied by itching, redness, weight loss, fatigue or other new symptoms, it may signal a medical issue.
-Consider doing a free, online symptom check for liver issues, thyroid imbalance or nutrient deficiencies, then share the results with your doctor.
+Check your symptoms with Ubie's free AI-powered hair loss symptom checker to understand whether they may be connected to thyroid imbalance, nutrient deficiencies or other health conditions, then share the results with your doctor.

 Speak to a doctor if you experience: